Digital safety and online privacy resources

 If you've been scammed

 If something has already happened, here's what to do.
-These steps are specific to Canada.
+These steps are specific to Canada and are often the same steps we review in our digital safety workshops when someone needs urgent help.

 1. Contact your bank